LittleGreenViper/SwipeTabController/README.md

 ## How to Get

-The SwipeTabController is supplies as a GitHub repo, and can be fetched via [the Swift Package Manager](https://www.swift.org/documentation/package-manager/), of through [GitHub Carthage](https://github.com/Carthage/Carthage).
+The SwipeTabController is supplied as a GitHub repo, and can be fetched via [the Swift Package Manager](https://www.swift.org/documentation/package-manager/), or through [GitHub Carthage](https://github.com/Carthage/Carthage).

 ### Swift Package Manager